India to tighten screws on banks' "window dressing" of accounts

 Banks are also hurting themselves, senior officials said, as some push for growth even if it means they are also consequently forced to lend more to less profitable "priority sectors" - farming, or small scale industries, for example - as a result.

-"Currently the practice is to bloat the balance sheet both on the credit and deposit side at the quarter-end," said Arun Tiwari, Chairman and Managing Director at Union bank of India, who said his bank did not inflate its accounts.
+"Currently the practice is to bloat the balance sheet both on the credit and deposit side at the quarter-end," said Arun Tiwari, Chairman and Managing Director at Union bank of India (UBOI.NS), who said his bank did not inflate its accounts.

 "But that also means higher numbers for priority sector lending which are tied to adjusted net bank credit and higher fees for deposit insurance.
 So the candle is burning from both ends."